input-output-hk/marlowe-cardano/marlowe-cli/examples/zcb/ReadMe.md

 REPAYMENT_DEADLINE=$((NOW+24*HOUR))
 ```

 The contract has a minimum-ADA requirement and two timeouts.
-It also specifies that the lender John Fletcher will pay principal of 100000000 lovelace before Sat, 19 Feb 2022 07:19:04 +0000 and the borrower will repay the principal and interest of 5000000 lovelace before Sat, 19 Feb 2022 19:19:04 +0000.
+It also specifies that the lender John Fletcher will pay principal of 100000000 lovelace before Sun, 06 Mar 2022 02:07:25 +0000 and the borrower will repay the principal and interest of 5000000 lovelace before Sun, 06 Mar 2022 14:07:25 +0000.

 We create the contract for the previously specified parameters.